swo/dbotu3/doc/source/getting-started.rst

 <https://github.com/swo/uchime-chimera-check>`_.

-If you want to get into the specifics of what the algorithm did, you can read the log file (produced by using the ``--log`` option).
-The log file has 5 types of lines, all of which are tab-separated:
+If you want to get into the specifics of what the algorithm did, you can read the debug log file (produced by using the ``--debug`` option).
+The debug log file has 5 types of lines, all of which are tab-separated:

 - Lines like ``A abundance_check B C`` show that the abundance criterion was applied to sequence ``A`` and all existing OTUs, of which OTUs ``B`` and